MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/scriptingexample2.md

 ## Steps to Do
 ### Creating the Macro Module
 First, we condense the example network into a macro module and then we create a panel for that module.
-To create a macro module use the
+To create a macro module, use the Project Wizard, which you find under {{< menuitem "File" "Run Project Wizard" >}}.
+Select
-Project Wizard, which you find under {{< menuitem "File" "Run Project Wizard" >}}.
-Select *Macro module* and press *Run*.
+*Macro module* and press *Run*.

 Now, you have to edit:
 1. Name: The name of your module
 2. Package: Select the package you like to save the macro module in
 3. Directory Structure: Change to *Self-contained* (this setting is only available in MeVisLab versions before 5.0.0, later versions always use *self-contained*)
-4. Project: Select you project name
+4. Project: Select your project name

 Press *Next* and edit the following: